umitakkaya/stats/README.md

 The container will be listening on port `7777` on your `localhost`, you can access the application main page using the following URL: [http://localhost:7777](http://localhost:7777).

+## Remove application

+As soon as you are done with the test assignment you can stop the application:

+    docker-compose down

+This will stop the application and removes containers & network.

+You can also remove the images associated with the test assignment and free ~125MB of your disk space:

+    docker image rm superrakhmanchuk/sm_assignment_app_php_fpm
+    docker image rm superrakhmanchuk/sm_assignment_app_web

 ## Debug application

 ### Xdebug